 Delving into the history: the battle of Koregaon-

 The issue began with a British installed war memorial/ a pillar at Koregaon- Bhima commemorating the third Anglo-Maratha war wherein the British East India Company on January 1, 1818 consisting of a few British officers (total 834 troops of which 500 were Mahars/ Dalits) successfully stopped the advancement of the numerically stronger Peshwa army (some 3000-5000 men).
 It marked not the continuity of the British rule but rather the end of the Peshwa rule.
-Therefore, for the forever supressed community of the Mahars it is marked as the occasion where they rose above the oppression and stood their ground (the Marxist concept of Bourgeoisie and Proletariats), commemorating their valour in their struggle for equality.
+Therefore, for the forever suppressed community of the Mahars, it is marked as the occasion where they rose above the oppression and stood their ground (the Marxist concept of Bourgeoisie and Proletariats), commemorating their valour in their struggle for equality.

 Its political importance was further upheld by the learned Dr. B.R.
 Ambedkar in January 1927 wherein he visited the site to commemorate the Dalit self-respect and struggle.
 Over time this parallel memory acquired power as members of the Mahar regiment continuously visited this pillar to pay homage to Mahar militarism and valour.